• Skip to primary navigation

 • Wash the red potatoes and place them in a large pot.
 Fill the pot with enough water to cover the potatoes.

 • Start cooking the potatoes on high heat until the water begins to boil.
-Reduce to a simmer and cook until the potatoes are fork-tender (about 30 minutes)
+Reduce to a simmer and cook until the potatoes are fork-tender (about 12 minutes for small potatoes and 30 minutes for medium-sized potatoes)

 • When the potatoes are done cooking, place them in a strainer or bowl to cool.
 To cool them faster, run them under cold water or place them in the refrigerator.